ietf-wg-cellar/matroska-specification/notes.md

 ### EBML Lacing

 The EBML lacing encodes the frame size with an EBML-like encoding [@!RFC8794].
-The bits 5-6 of the Block Header flags are set to `0b11`.
+Bits 5 and 6 of the Block Header flags are set to `0b11`.

 The Block data with laced frames is stored as follows: